x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

 - **Delivery of external mail to a group fails if you've enabled centralized mail flow**: If centralized mail flow is enabled, mail sent by an external user to a group fails to be delivered, even though the group allows email from external senders.

-- **On-premises users can't send mail as a group**: An on-premises user who tries to send a message as an Microsoft 365 or Office 365 Group will receive a permission denied error even if they're given Send As permissions on the group.
+- **On-premises users can't send mail as a group**: An on-premises user who tries to send a message as a Microsoft 365 group will receive a permission denied error even if they're given Send As permissions on the group.
 Send As permissions on a group work only for Exchange Online mailbox users.

 - **Selecting a group from Outlook's left navigation pane doesn't open the group's mailbox**: Outlook uses the AutoDiscover URL to open a group mailbox.
 If a group's primary email address is in a domain that doesn't point to the Microsoft 365 or Office 365 AutoDiscover URL (autodiscover.outlook.com), Outlook won't be able to open the group's mailbox.
 To fix the issue, groups can be provisioned with a primary address in a domain that points to the Microsoft 365 or Office 365 AutoDiscover URL.
 You can configure an email address policy to add a primary email address on each group mailbox that points to that AutoDiscover URL.
-Check out [Multi-domain support for Microsoft 365 Groups](https://docs.microsoft.com/microsoft-365/admin/create-groups/choose-domain-to-create-groups) for more details.
+Check out [Choose the domain to use when creating Microsoft 365 groups](https://docs.microsoft.com/microsoft-365/admin/create-groups/choose-domain-to-create-groups) for more details.